SEA: Marine Life Exploration

 - try out 2 different methods of fishing (including techniques for each, similarities/ differences & various applications)

 - general fishing regulations (catch and release, proper handling techniques, etc.))

 - identify fish species of our catches and/or brief introduction to fish anatomy

-Skylar McAlpin is the Seaside Education Adventure (SEA) Program Director.
-She currently teaches high school science at Pingree School and has more than 10 years of experiential education knowledge from her time as a research scientist and instructor at The Island School in the Bahamas, and lead educator at Seacamp in the Florida Keys.
-Skylar is a certified PADI SCUBA Dive Master and is a trained Wilderness First Responder with a certificate in Wilderness First Aid.
-With a MPhil in Natural Resource Management and Marine Ecology, Skylar has dedicated her academic and professional life to learning and teaching about what she loves most...our blue planet! email@example.com
+Jacob Sheridan is the Seaside Education Adventure (SEA) Program Director.
+He currently teaches outdoor education at Pingree School and has years of experiential education experience from his time as a sea kayaking, rock climbing, backpacking and nature guide around New England.
+Jacob is a certified PADI SCUBA Diver and is a trained Wilderness First Responder with a certificate in Wilderness First Aid, as well as a licensed EMT.
+He spends his time learning about the natural world through activities such as freediving, scuba diving, wildlife tracking and foraging.
+With a passion for outdoor education and sustainability, Jacob has dedicated his professional and casual life to learning and teaching about what he loves most...our terrific blue planet! firstname.lastname@example.org